Rishivaradha/Ecommerce/README.md

   - Line chart: Orders per month.
   - Bar chart: Revenue per month.
   - Pie chart: Revenue by category.
-  - Shows a clear “No analytics yet” state when there are no session orders.
+  - Shows a clear "No analytics yet" state when there are no session orders.

 - **Clean UI Interactions & Animations**
   - Subtle hover lift on cards and buttons.